 Planning for your accreditation

 Proper planning is a key success for program undergoing an accreditation.
 Our team members have several years of experience in assisting programs with their accreditation planning and providing admin supports throughout the accreditation process.
 Accreditation is a continuous quality improvement exercise; therefore, programs are recommended to start planning between 18-24 months prior to the site visit.
 Book a meeting with our team to start planning for your accreditation.

-Proposed timeline – this includes key milestones and recommended scheduling.
+Proposed timeline – this includes key milestones such as data collection phase, drafting of reports and recommended scheduling.
 For example, meetings with senior university leadership must be booked as early as possible.
 Rooms for in-person accreditation site visits must also be booked early.

 Project tracker – a tool designed to identify evidence required to meet standards or actions required to do so.

-Checklist – a list of activities for accreditation, including who will be accountable for each activity.
+Checklist – a list of activities for accreditation, including who will be accountable for each task.

-Data collection – programs need stakeholder and other evaluation data early in preparing for accreditation.
-We can create and distribute stakeholder surveys and prepare preliminary results (e.g., student, alumni, employer surveys).
+Data collection – programs need stakeholder input and other evaluation data early in preparing for accreditation.
+The IAU is ready to create and distribute stakeholder surveys and prepare preliminary results (e.g., student, alumni, employer surveys).
 We can also offer training on LimeSurvey.

-- Document management in SharePoint (we can provide training on how to use SharePoint, if needed)
+- Document management in Teams or SharePoint (we can provide training on how to use SharePoint, if needed)

-You will be required to validate the whole draft accreditation document package (self-assessment report and appendices) before providing it to us.
+You will be required to validate the whole draft accreditation document package (self-assessment report and appendices) before providing it to us and before submission.